SuperOuss/chatGPT-assistant-bot/README.md

 ## Experimentations

+### temperature

 The requests for the openAI are already a bit tuned, but you can still work on the "temperature" parameter.

 The parameter is between 0 and 1 where 0 is no risk at all while building the response and a temperature of 1 will make the AI hallucinate responses.

 It's currently set at 0.5, you can change it at line 86 of the file "test.py"

+### Stance and prompt

+The bot is currently configured with an "assistant" stance, it'll try to answer questions the best it can within this stance and temperature.

+You can change that in line 89.

+This code defines how we interact with the bot:

+`messages=[{"role": "assistant", "content": f"Answer the question based on the context below, and if the question can't be answered based on the context, say \"I don't know\"\n\nContext: {context}\n\n---\n\nQuestion: {question}\nAnswer:"}]`

+The "role" part of this code defines the stance of the bot.

+You can also modify the static part of this prompt in order to define how the bot behaves when it doesn't know the answer to a prompt.